CyN1ckal/CyNickalSierraChartStudies/README.md

 ![Example of CBR/ATR Bar Color](https://cdn.discordapp.com/attachments/1123793132480372736/1193232504639995924/NQH24_FUT_CMEM_1_Min_1_2024-01-06_08_39_37.176.png?ex=65abf75e&is=6599825e&hm=3e414453cc6a9c3f1187fda67bdcc0e10e327ac114cdbc44e4394b77164eb8f7&)

 ### CBR/ATR Text Drawing
 Same calculations and inputs as the original CBR/ATR, but displayed differently.
-The current bar's CBR/ATR is displayed in the top left of the main price region in text.
+By default, the current bar's CBR/ATR is displayed in the top left of the main price region in text.
+You can move where the text is displayed by clicking and moving it.
+You can change other properties of the drawing just as you can with user-drawn drawings; Just right click and open the properties.
 ![Example of CBR/ATR Text Drawing](https://cdn.discordapp.com/attachments/804797697851654164/1194132746294009881/image.png?ex=65af3dc8&is=659cc8c8&hm=87e2af8d02701f0ec9773abd168b0e17e995eda42885ff8e36e2803ab6307d3a&)